Find Affordable College Courses

 Notre Dame, IN

-With a ranking of #6, University of Notre Dame did quite well on this year’s best value schools for physics students working on their bachelor’s degree.
-Located in the suburb of Notre Dame, Notre Dame is a private not-for-profit college with a large student population.
+University of Notre Dame landed the #6 spot in the 2023 rankings for the best value bachelor’s degree physics programs.
+Located in the suburb of Notre Dame, Notre Dame is a private not-for-profit college with a fairly large student population.

 Notre Dame undergraduate students pay an average of $58,843 in in-state tuition and fees each year.